FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3.md

 OK, when the Edge is perfect it does the right thing to do - Nothing.
 Just like the *Bilateral Filter*.
 So, why not take the *Bilateral Filter*?
 Let's have a look on the real world case.

+{% include note.html content="Same as before.
+Bright got a little brighter and dark got a little darker.
+But all pixels with the same value.
+No artifact.
+Just higher contrast." %}

 ![][Figure013]{:class="center-img"}